CS-SI/Orekit/src/site/markdown/configuration.md

     For everyday local use of a tool, data will mainly be stored in the user environment.
-    A traditional architecture will involve two main data stores, one on a network shared disk for large general data sets handled at department level and another one as simple files on the local user disk where he can put his own data sets for specific purposes.
+    A traditional architecture will involve two main data stores, one on a network shared disk for large general data sets handled at department level and another one as simple files on the local user disk where he or she can put custom data sets for specific purposes.
 The local data files may be set up in order to override system-level values for special cases.

   * New program added to an existing tools suite

-    If a program using Orekit is integrated in an existing environment with its own established data management system, the library must be configured to use this system to retrieve the data instead of using its own internal system.
+    If a program using Orekit is integrated in an existing environment with its own established data management system, the library must be configured to use this existing system to retrieve the data instead of using Orekit's own internal system.
 This enables smoother integration.
 It also simplifies system administration of the complete suite.
 It may even allow sharing some of its data with other tools.